 The red zone gathers the tabs that will help you access the entire information about the campaign.

-The blue zone is the editable zone of the campaign, in which you can enter and modify information.
+The black zone is the editable zone of the campaign, in which you can enter and modify information.

 Here are the different zones of the editable area of a campaign.